-Line of Duty: All you need to know to get up to speed for series four
+Line of Duty: All you need to know to get up to speed for series six

-Line of Duty, the BBC's hit drama about police corruption, returns to our screens on Sunday.
+Line of Duty, BBC One's hit drama about police corruption, returns to our screens next year.

 Written by Jed Mercurio, the series has earned a devoted following thanks to its shocking plot twists, edge-of-the-seat moments and starry ensemble.